Early 1980s recession: Savings and loan crisis

 Congressional deregulation exacerbated the S&L crisis.
 The Economic Recovery Tax Act of 1981 led to a boom in commercial real estate.
 The passage of the Depository Institutions Deregulation and Monetary Control Act and the Garn–St. Germain Act expanded the authority of federally chartered S&Ls to make acquisition, development, and construction real estate loans, and the statutory limit on loan-to-value ratios was eliminated.
 The changes allowed S&Ls to make high-risk loans to developers.
 Beginning in 1982, many S&Ls rapidly shifted away from traditional home mortgage financing and into new, high-risk investment activities like casinos, fast-food franchises, ski resorts, junk bonds, arbitrage schemes, and derivative instruments.

-Federal deregulation also encouraged state legislatures to deregulate state-chartered S&Ls.
-Unfortunately, many of the states that deregulated S&Ls were also soft on supervision and enforcement.
+Federal deregulation encouraged state legislatures to deregulate state-chartered S&Ls; however, many of the states that deregulated S&Ls were also soft on supervision and enforcement.
 In some cases, state-chartered S&Ls had close political ties to elected officials and state regulators, which further weakened oversight.
 As the risk exposure of S&Ls expanded, the economy slid into the recession.
 Soon, hundreds of S&Ls were insolvent.
 Between 1980 and 1983, 118 S&Ls with $43 billion in assets failed.
 The Federal Savings and Loan Insurance Corporation, the federal agency which insured the deposits of S&Ls, spent $3.5 billion to make depositors whole again (in comparison, only 143 S&Ls with $4.5 billion in assets had failed in the previous 45 years, costing the FSLIC $306 million).
 The FSLIC pushed mergers as a way to avoid insolvency.
 From 1980 to 1982, there were 493 voluntary mergers and 259 forced mergers of savings and loans overseen by the agency.
 Despite the failures and mergers, there were still 415 S&Ls at the end of 1982 that were insolvent.

 Federal action initially caused the problem by allowing institutions to get involved in creating wealth by unhealthy fractional reserve practices, lending out much more money than they could ever afford to pay back out to customers if they came to withdraw their money.
 That ultimately led to S&Ls' failure.
 Later, the government's inaction worsened the industry's problems.
 Responsibility for handling the S&L crisis lay with the Cabinet Council on Economic Affairs (CCEA), an intergovernmental council located within the Executive Office of the President.
 At the time, the CCEA was chaired by Treasury Secretary Donald Regan.
 The CCEA pushed the FHLBB to refrain from re-regulating the S&L industry and adamantly opposed any governmental expenditures to resolve the S&L problem.
 Furthermore, the Reagan administration did not want to alarm the public by closing a large number of S&Ls.
 Such actions significantly worsened the S&L crisis.
 The S&L crisis lasted well beyond the end of the economic downturn.
 The crisis was finally quelled by passage of the Financial Institutions Reform, Recovery and Enforcement Act of 1989.
 The estimated total cost of resolving the S&L crisis was more than $160 billion.